mitsuba-renderer/drjit/docs/cpp.rst

        }
    );

-The argument 'args' must always be a tuple that will be unpacked and passed as arguments of ``true_fn`` and ``false_fn``.
+The argument ``args`` must always be a tuple that will be unpacked and passed as arguments of ``true_fn`` and ``false_fn``.
 The return value of these function can be any tree of arbitrarily nested arrays, tuples, and other :ref:`custom data structures <custom_types_cpp>`.